Exploring the Best Chicago Street Art

 South Loop

-The winner of a 2014 art competition, former Columbia student Jacob Watts, got the chance to create the almighty “Moose Bubblegum Bubble.”
-Just like its namesake, it is a gigantic mural of a moose, blowing a bright pink bubble gum bubble.
+In one of the WAC murals, the winner of a 2014 art competition, former Columbia student Jacob Watts, got the chance to create the almighty “Moose Bubblegum Bubble.”
+Just like its namesake suggests, it is a gigantic mural of a moose, blowing a bright pink bubble gum bubble.
 We can’t think of anything more lighthearted than this pop (!) culture meets photo-realism piece of art.
-Located at 33 E. Ida B. Wells Drive, there is plenty to chew on with this one.
+Located at 33 E. Ida B. Wells Drive, viewers will walk away with plenty to chew on over this one.

-With a similar idea as the Rogers Park mural, the piece created for WAC also speaks to our Midwestern soul.
-Hailing from the Netherlands, artist Collin van der Sluijs, flew west for the winter to create this beautiful homage to the Illinois’ rolling meadows.
+Similar to the Audubon mural in Rogers Park, another piece created for WAC also embraces nature and speaks to our Midwestern soul.
+Hailing from the Netherlands, artist Collin van der Sluijs flew west for the winter to create this beautiful homage to the Illinois rolling meadows.
 “From Doom to Bloom” depicts two birds perched on gorgeous native flowering vines that scale the side of a building at 1006 S. Michigan Ave.
-Both birds painted are also considered endangered species, so this mural is not only beautiful, but also reminds us of the importance of conservation.
+Both birds painted are considered endangered species, so this mural is not only beautiful, but also reminds us of the importance of conservation.

 Take Me There: